Courses for exchange students / Faculty of Mathematics and Science

 Course offerings from other faculties

-Department of Biological and Environmental Science (information of 2026-2027 will be published later)
+Department of Biological and Environmental Science (information for 2026-2027 will be published later)

 Autumn 2025